latticecut/Wardley_Chapter2_Finding_a_path/README.md

 Wardley Mapping has proved a useful tool for that can serve as a basis for framing the analysis of technology maturity and helping develop business strategy.

 This is an example of visualizing Wardley Maps and Value Chain dependency networks in LaTeX.
 It aims to provide a simple and easy method to create, visualize and modify Wardley Maps that is consistent with best practise in collaboration, document management and version control.
+My main motivation is to create a mapping workflow that can work well across teams and document versions etc. In this reagard working with GitHub and the [Overleaf](https://www.overleaf.com/) hosted LaTeX editor has proved successful.

 The example is based on the PGF/Ti*k*Z languages for producing vector graphics from a geometric/algebraic description.
 PGF is a lower-level language, while Ti*k*Z is a set of higher-level macros that use PGF and an interpreter written in TeX by Till Tantau.